mjwillson/Bayesic/README.md

 ## Deterministic nodes

 Arbitrary differentiable deterministic functions of continuous variables should be allowable.
-They'll break conjugacy (or at least our ability to discover it automatically) so BBVI-style updates will be required.
+They'll break conjugacy (or at least our ability to discover it automatically) so one of the options for non-conjugate updates will be required, with those that can take advantage of the model gradient particularly attractive here.
 If deterministic functions of continuous variables are observed, we'd need the function to be invertible and its inverse function available, and its Jacobean too if you want the log-probability of the transformed data.

 I think we could allow arbitrary deterministic functions of discrete latents too, thinking about them in terms of the pick/discrete choice functions described in [1] which can preserve conjugacy when they choose between conjugate parents (e.g. choosing between Dirichlet topic distributions for words in LDA).
 When discrete variables are marginalised or approximated by full discrete factors, I think we could manage deterministic functions of them too, although we might need the inverse of the deterministic implemented too, and it might be quite easy to write something that blows up.